osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-structured-data-files.md

 Perform the following steps to verify active connections to the data source and egress endpoints.

-1. Start PI Web API and verify that the PI point values are  updating or start OCS and verify that the stream values are updating.
+1. Start PI Web API and verify that the PI point values are updating or verify within OCS that the stream values are updating.

 2. If configured, use a health endpoint to determine the status of the adapter.